Frequently asked questions for educators and exhibitors

 When can I break down my booth?

-To ensure all students experience the fair to the fullest, please do not break down any earlier than 1pm AND after the students have left the halls on Thursday, November 16th.
+To ensure all students experience the fair to the fullest, please do not break down any earlier than 1 pm when ALL students have left the halls on Thursday, December 12th.
 An announcement by JA Staff will be made as to when breakdown can begin.

 If you need the loading dock to remove equipment, vehicles, and any other large items, Convention Center staff will be available to help you.